regexident/cargo-modules/README.md

 ## Synopsis

-A cargo plugin for showing a tree-like overview of a crate's modules.
+A cargo plugin for showing an overview of a crate's modules.

 ## Motivation